Skip to main content

 In suing the defendants in 2018, the plaintiff alleged, inter alia, misappropriation of funds by the defendant TC, its former general manager and director.
 It filed a CPL (“CPL #1”) against the defendants’ residence in January 2020, which was cancelled in 2021 on the basis that the notice of civil claim did not adequately disclose the plaintiff’s claim for an interest in land founded on a remedial constructive trust.
 The plaintiff appealed this order, and the defendant cross-appealed.
 The cancellation order was ordered stayed pending determination of the appeal.

-A master in a subsequent hearing granted the plaintiff leave to amend its notice of civil claim to cure the deficiency and ordered the plaintiff to provide particulars, to the extent known, of the claims against TC’s wife and two adult children.
+A master (now “associate judge”) in a subsequent hearing granted the plaintiff leave to amend its notice of civil claim to cure the deficiency and ordered the plaintiff to provide particulars, to the extent known, of the claims against TC’s wife and two adult children.
 In March 2022 the plaintiff filed an amended notice of civil claim and the second CPL (“CPL #2”).
 The particulars the plaintiff provided of its “knowing receipt” claim set out payments totalling some $48,000.
 TC had had to refinance his home after the CPLs were placed on his property at 16% interest.
 TC applied pursuant to s.
 256 for an order cancelling the CPLs.
 Given the “exorbitant” interest rate, the chambers judge ordered cancellation of the CPL on the grounds of hardship, upon the defendant posting security of $20,000, an amount based on the particulars.
 The plaintiff appealed.

 Held, appeal allowed.
 The chambers judge erred in finding that hardship had been established on the evidence, and in restricting to what was set out in the particulars the amount of the plaintiff’s claim to an interest in the property.